sudorandom/kmcd.dev/content/posts/2026/yang/index.md

      +--rw interface* [name]
         +--rw name      -> ../config/name
         +--rw config
-        |  +--rw name?            string
-        |  +--rw type             identityref
         |  +--rw enabled?         boolean
         +--ro state
-           +--ro name?            string
-           +--ro type             identityref
            +--ro enabled?         boolean
-           +--ro admin-status?    enumeration
            +--ro oper-status?     enumeration
-           +--ro counters
-              +--ro in-octets?    yang:counter64
-              +--ro out-octets?   yang:counter64
 ```

-A script reading this schema immediately knows what it can touch.
-It can toggle the `enabled` boolean under `config`, but it is restricted to just monitoring the `in-octets` counter under `state`.
+A network automation script reading this schema instantly knows it can edit `/interfaces/interface/config/enabled`, but must only read `/interfaces/interface/state/oper-status`.

+---

-### Vendor Neutrality and the Ecosystem Tax
+## The Developer Experience and the Custom DSL Tax

-OpenConfig is also the main engine behind vendor neutrality.
-An interface path on a Cisco box historically looked nothing like one on a Juniper switch, forcing you to rewrite automation logic per vendor.

-With operators like Google and Microsoft backing OpenConfig, automation can just target a generic "OpenConfig router".
-The hardware vendors handle translating that standard model into their proprietary backends.
-Consumers actually get some leverage back.
+While YANG is architecturally brilliant, the developer experience for software engineers is notoriously painful.

-It isn't a perfect system.
-A custom DSL means custom tooling, and the software ecosystem around YANG is extremely narrow.
-C/C++ developers get [`libyang`](https://github.com/CESNET/libyang).
-Python developers get `pyang`.
-I write a lot of Go, so I rely on [`ygot`](https://github.com/openconfig/ygot).
-If you want native parsing in Rust or TypeScript, you are mostly on your own with some massive RFCs to read.
+Because YANG is a custom DSL, the software ecosystem is narrow.
+If you write C or C++, you use [`libyang`](https://github.com/CESNET/libyang).
+Python developers rely on [`pyang`](https://github.com/mbj4668/pyang) and [`pyangbind`](https://github.com/robshakir/pyangbind).
+In Go, the standard tool is [`ygot`](https://github.com/openconfig/ygot), which generates large Go structs from YANG files, complete with path-mapping helpers.
+But if you work in Rust, TypeScript, or Swift, you are largely on your own.

-Processing these models is computationally expensive.
-Parsing a modern router schema means resolving external module imports, expanding groupings, and mapping cross-tree references.
-Building that Abstract Syntax Tree (AST) in memory can eat hundreds of megabytes of RAM.
-You might wait several seconds just for the compilation to finish before processing a single byte of telemetry data.
+Furthermore, compiling and validating these schemas is computationally heavy.
+A modern router's schema consists of hundreds of imported modules, augmented fields, and cross-tree validation rules.
+Building the schema AST in memory can consume hundreds of megabytes of RAM and take several seconds of CPU time, long before a single byte of telemetry is processed.

-The language is a beast to parse and frustrating to learn.
-Still, a purpose-built schema makes sense when you need absolute certainty about the difference between intended configuration and the live operational reality of a network.
-It is an ecosystem tax I'm willing to pay if it means I never have to regex-match CLI output again.
+To mitigate this, tooling often compiles YANG models into optimized native code (such as static Go/C structs) or intermediate schemas (like Protocol Buffers) at build time.
+This allows applications to reap the architectural benefits of YANG's validation and type safety without directly parsing or loading expensive schemas at runtime.

+---

+## Interesting Observations

+Looking at YANG's design highlights several interesting trade-offs rather than hard and fast rules.
+The technical choices in YANG have distinct pros and cons:

+*   **Model the Domain, Not the API**:
+    *   *Pros:* Building schemas that describe the core domain (like AWS Smithy or YANG) rather than binding schemas directly to JSON/REST protocols ensures longevity and enables protocol migration (e.g., REST to gRPC) without structural rewrites.
+    *   *Cons:* It introduces substantial mapping and translation overhead, requiring serialization layers to map abstract domain structures onto concrete transport envelopes.
+*   **First-Class Operational State**:
+    *   *Pros:* Separating the "intended configuration" from the "current operational reality" is a powerful pattern that prevents exposing mutable and immutable resource fields in a single flat JSON object.
+    *   *Cons:* It doubles the schema complexity, forcing developers to model every attribute twice (once as configuration and once as state) and manage the reconciliation logic between them.
+*   **Schema-Level Referential Validation**:
+    *   *Pros:* Enforcing relational integrity directly in the schema payload (using constructs like `leafref`) is highly effective for distributed pipelines, catching invalid references before they reach the device.
+    *   *Cons:* It makes parsing computationally expensive.
+Validating a single payload requires loading the entire dependency graph in memory, making schema evaluation resource-heavy and slow.
+*   **Self-Documenting Schemas**:
+    *   *Pros:* Similar to OpenAPI, YANG is excellent at acting as the authoritative documentation for the system.
+Native `description` and `reference` statements make YANG modules highly self-documenting, and tooling can easily parse them to generate clean API documentation or interactive tree diagrams.
+    *   *Cons:* Without specialized rendering tools (like `pyang`), the raw YANG DSL is extremely verbose and difficult for developers outside the networking domain to read or scan directly.

+Ultimately, YANG's architecture is a beast to learn and expensive to run, but it is tailored to handle the complexity of physical infrastructure.
+It presents a clear trade-off: a heavy runtime and developer tax worth paying to replace fragile CLI regex parsing with type-safe, validated automation contracts.